Preetham1983/SQL/README.md

 # 🚀 A Clear Guide to SQL

 Welcome to the SQL Learning Hub!
 This repository is designed to provide a clear, concise, and structured guide to learning SQL (Structured Query Language).
-Whether you're a beginner taking your first steps in data or a professional looking to refresh your skills, you'll find the resources here helpful.
+Whether you're a beginner taking your first steps in data or a professional looking to refresh your skills, you'll find the resources here helpful

 ---